shocnt/workshop-apjsme/terraform/terraform.rst

     .. figure:: images/terr3.png

-.. caution:: after you demo, please remeber to delete the applications for cost saving
+.. warning:: after you demo, please remeber to delete the applications for cost saving

 How to access ECS VMs
 ---------------------